aziflaj/aziflaj.github.io/src/data/blog/2026-05-05-handling-llm-rate-limits.md

 -   LLMs can be slow, and your requests can timeout
 -   LLM responses can fail, not necessarily due to your input
 -   The LLM can rate limit and/or throttle you
--   The LLM can go offline for whatever reason, and come back online whenever the it feels like
+-   The LLM can go offline for whatever reason, and come back online whenever it feels like

 Our goal here, as builders, is to build resilient systems that stay predictable under these circumstances.